-The entry to Tana Toraja is marked by a gate built in traditional boat-shaped architecture.
-The road passes through the mountains of Kandora and Gandang on which, according to Toraja mythology, the first ancestors of celestial beings descended from heaven.
+Entering Toraja Land is marked by the gate with the traditional house with boat-shaped roof architecture.
+Passing through the mountains of Kandora and Gandang on which, according to Toraja mythology, the first ancestors of celestial beings descended from heaven.
 The majority of the people still follows an ancestral cult called “Aluk Todolo” which governs all traditional ceremonies.

-Torajan culture is a complex blend of ancestor worship and animistic beliefs where rituals for the dead are colorful festivals to pave the way for the soul's entry into the hereafter.
-This unique culture, the scenic beauty, cool climate and gentle people are the main reason that Toraja is gaining popularity as a tourist destination.
-For many visitors, Toraja will linger in their mind as a land steeped in mystery, magic and ancient traditions.
+The culture of Torajan is a complex combination between ancestor worship and animistic beliefs where funeral ceremony are colorful festivals which will help the soul to pave the way into the hereafter.
+The main reason that Toraja is gaining popularity as tourist destination among all the travelers is because of the unique culture, the beautiful panorama, cool climate and friendly people.
+For many travelers, Toraja Land will be always in their mind as a land full with mystery, magic and ancient traditions.
 It is one of the world’s rare cultural treasures.

-Symbolized in mythology as the land of heavenly kings, its boat-shaped houses face north in honor of the deities.
-Their traditional house called Tongkonan are related to the settlers who converted their boats into houses, and set the pattern of present-day community life.
-There is a belief that early settlers came by boats and converted the boats into houses.
+According to the mythology, Toraja Land known as the land of heavenly kings, and the boat-shaped houses face north in honor of the Goddes or also known as Puang Matua.
+The traditional house called Tongkonan are related to the ancestor who converted their boats into houses, and settle till present-day community life.
+They believe that the ancestors came by boats from the North and converted the boats as their houses.
 The houses are beautifully decorated with carvings and geometric designs.
-The number of buffalo horns hanging in front of the house indicate the status and wealth of the owner.
+The number of buffalo horns hanged in front of the house indicate the status and wealth of the owner.
 Though Christianity and Islam have found converts here and modern trends have made inroads, traditional rituals remain strong, especially that of funeral rites.

 A funeral is a festive event for every member of the society.
 When the funeral is held by noble families then the ceremony will usually involve great fanfare.
 Buffaloes and pigs are sacrificed as an indication of status and as repayment for gifts received.
-This ceremony may take days, weeks or months after the actual death and the decreased is referred to as a sick man until he is buried.
+This ceremony may take days, weeks, months, or even years after the actual death and the deceased is referred as a sick man until they are actually burried .